Tracking Error

 Example of Tracking Error

 Five years ago, Sam invested $100,000 in Fund A. The fund primarily invests in large-cap US equities.
 During the five-year period, the fund showed positive returns.
-Also, the economy also grew during the period and equity markets rose.
+Also, the economy grew during the period, and equity markets rose.

-In order to assess how successful his investment was, Sam decides to compare the returns of Fund A against the returns of a benchmark.
+To assess how successful his investment was, Sam decides to compare Fund A’s returns with those of a benchmark.
 In such a case, the most appropriate benchmark is the S&P 500 because it tracks the performance of the biggest large-cap companies.

 The comparison of the fund against the benchmark can be measured using the tracking error.